flecoqui/MixedRealityRecognitionLabs/README.md

 Next steps
 -----------

 Those recognition Labs are based on Vuforia.
-Those Labs could be extends to support the following features:</p>
+Those Labs could be extended to support the following features:</p>
 1. Support of other recognition libraries like dlib.net, Cognitive Services Computer Vision</p>
-2. Support of the latest verison of Unity.</p>
+2. Support of the latest version of Unity.</p>